Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Asymptotic properties of the IPW estimator

 \item $\frac{1}{T} \sum_{t=1}^T \E_{\ggamma^\ast}\left[\left\|\psi\left(W_t, \lHt[-1] ; \ggamma^\ast\right)\right\|^2 I\left(\left\|\psi\left(W_t, \lHt[-1] ; \ggamma^\ast\right)\right\|>\epsilon \sqrt{T}\right) \mid \mathcal{F}_{t-1}\right] \pto 0$, for all $\epsilon>0$, as $T\to\infty.$ \end{enumerate} \item For all $k, j$, if we denote the $k^{th}$ element of the $\psi\left(w_t, \lHt[-1] ; \ggamma\right)$ vector by $\psi_k\left(w_t, \lHt[-1] ; \ggamma\right)$ and $P_{kj t}=\frac{\partial}{\partial \ggamma_j} \psi_k\left(W_t, \lHt[-1] ; \ggamma\right)|_{\ggamma^\ast}$, then $\E_{\ggamma^\ast}\left[\left|P_{k j t}\right|\right]<\infty$ and there exists $0<r_{k j} \leq 2$ such that $\sum_{t=1}^T \frac{1}{t^{r_{k j}}} \E_{\ggamma^\ast}\left(\left|P_{k j t}-\E_{\ggamma^\ast}\left(P_{k j t} \mid \mathcal{F}_{t-1}\right)\right|^{r_{k j}} \mid \mathcal{F}_{t-1}\right) \pto 0$ \item There exists an integrable function $\ddot{\psi}\left(w_t, \lct{h}{t-1}\right)$ such that $\ddot{\psi}\left(w_t, \lct{h}{t-1}\right)$ dominates the second partial derivatives of $\psi\left(w_{t}, \lct{h}{t-1} ; \ggamma\right)$ in a neighborhood of $\ggamma^\ast$ for all $\left(w_{t}, \lct{h}{t-1}\right)$ \end{enumerate}

-\end{assumption} \cref{assump: IPWest} states that the model is correctly specified and the score function is bounded in the $L^2$-norm.
-Moreover, the average expectation of the product of the score function with itself over all time periods stabilizes to a specific positive definite matrix.
+\end{assumption} \Cref{assump: IPWest} states that the model is correctly specified and the score function is bounded in the $L^2$-norm.
+That is, the model has finite variance, which is a mild requirement under standard positivity and common parametric models.
+Moreover, the expectation of the product of the score function averaged over all time periods stabilizes to a specific positive definite matrix.
+This condition guarantees that the asymptotic variance is well-defined and nonsingular.
+The Lindeberg-type tail condition in part 1(c) rules out rare, extremely large score contributions.
+This is a usual device for martingale central limit theorems in time-series settings.
 The assumption also limits the extent to which the derivative of the score function varies around its conditional expectation.
-Lastly, the assumption ensures that the second partial derivatives of the score function are bounded in magnitude by an integrable function, which controls their growth and guarantees stability in a neighborhood of $\ggamma^\ast.$
+Lastly, the assumption ensures that the second partial derivatives of the score function are bounded in magnitude by an integrable function, which controls their growth and guarantees stability in a neighborhood of $\ggamma^\ast$.
+Overall, these assumptions represent standard regularity conditions of large-sample M-estimation with dependent data (smooth model, bounded moments, and stable information), and they are typically satisfied by common propensity score specifications.

 \begin{assumption}[Regularity conditions on the score function of propensity score model for IPW estimators] Let $\pseudoEffIVec(\ggamma)$ denote the pseudo-effect depend on the parameter $\ggamma$.
 For and a propensity score function $\scorefunction$ satisfying \cref{assump: IPWest}, the following conditions hold. \begin{enumerate}[label=(\alph*)] \item There exists $\mat{U}\in\mathbb{R}^{K\times L}$ such that $\mat{V}^\ast = $ is positive definite. \item If $P_{jt} = \frac{\partial}{\partial \ggamma_j} s(\lHt[-1],W_t,Y_t;\ggamma)\Big|_{\ggamma^\ast}$, where $\ggamma_j$ is the $j^{th}$ entry of $\ggamma$, then there exists $r_j\in(0,2]$ such that